cconstantin/plug_rails_cookie_session_store/README.md

   end
   ```

-  You can confirm that your app uses JSON by searching for
+  You can confirm that your app uses JSON by searching for:

   ```ruby
   Rails.application.config.action_dispatch.cookies_serializer = :json